Iranian plateau: History

-The Iranian plateau may have played a major role in the expansion of modern humans after the Out of Africa migration, serving as 'population hub' for 'Common Eurasians', where they subsequently diverged into 'Ancient East Eurasians' and 'Ancient West Eurasians' at c.
+The Iranian plateau may have played a major role in the expansion of modern humans after the Out of Africa migration, serving as a 'population hub' for 'Common Eurasians', where they subsequently diverged into 'Ancient East Eurasians' and 'Ancient West Eurasians' c.
 50,000 years ago, and from where they expanded in two waves during the Initial Upper Paleolithic (c.
 45kya) and Upper Paleolithic (c.
 38kya) periods respectively.
 Ancient and modern populations in the Iranian plateau have a similar genetic component to the Ancient West Eurasian lineage which stayed in the 'population hub' (WEC2), but also display some ancestry from Basal Eurasians and Ancient East Eurasians via contact events starting in the Paleolithic.

-In the Bronze Age, Elam stretched across the Zagros mountains, connecting Mesopotamia and the Iranian plateau.
+In the Bronze Age, the civilization of Elam stretched across the Zagros mountains, connecting Mesopotamia and the Iranian plateau.
 The kingdoms of Aratta, known from cuneiform sources, may have been located in the central Iranian plateau.
 In classical antiquity the region was known as Persia, due to the Persian Achaemenid dynasty originating in Fars.
 The Middle Persian Erān (whence Modern Persian Irān) began to be used in reference to the state (rather than as an ethnic designator) from the Sasanian era (see Etymology of Iran).